KRMalaGrino/se_project_react/README.md

 ## Functionality & Technology

 This was my first react project .
 Most of the project consists of react jsx along with java script , css and html of course .
+According to the figma design we developed the layouts, typographies and other important details .
+VSCode was the coding application used .

 ## Pictures, GIFs, & screenshots